-We have never had any incidents of theft at Shaka resort.
+We have never had any incidents of theft at Shaka.
 Even so, we strongly advise that you do not leave any valuables, particularly electronic goods such cameras, mobile phones, tablets, laptops, and e-readers, on display and/or unguarded – either when staying at Shaka, or when travelling around Costa Rica in general.
 At Playa Hermosa, particularly during peak times such as Christmas, Easter, and Spring break, it is not uncommon for cars to be broken into, or flip flops to go missing from the beach, so leaving valuables unattended is unadvisable.

 Many of our guests at Shaka are solo travellers and, of those, about half are female.
 None of our guests have ever reported feeling uncomfortable travelling on their own, feeling targeted as a woman, or feeling unsafe at any point during their trip.
 Naturally, you should remain aware of your belongings at all times while using services such as public transport, in airports, and at ATMs where common sense prevails.
-Be sure to use official taxis as marked by a yellow taxi symbol in the side of the vehicle.
+Be sure to use official taxis as marked by a yellow taxi symbol on the side of the vehicle.

 There is a supermarket in Playa Hermosa just a few minutes walk away from Shaka.
 Here you can buy items such as toiletries, sunblock, and other basic necessities.
-A greater range of products can be purchased in the nearby town of Santa Teresa, about a 20-minute taxi ride away.
+A greater range of products can be purchased in the nearby town of Santa Teresa, about a 15-minute taxi ride away.
 Be aware that goods in Costa Rica are likely to cost the same as they would if purchased at home.

 Unfortunately no. We are unable to offer surf classes to guests who are pregnant.
 If you become pregnant after making your reservation then our standard cancellation policy applies.
 Pregnant guests are of course welcome to join us as non-surfers!